Cayo Santa Maria Scuba diving is a breeze this day; the water is warm, and the visibility in April 2022 is amazing.

-This island triplet is located around 3-4 hours east of Havana, and an oval hours drive from Santa Clara on the main island.
+This island triplet is located around 3-4 hours east of Havana and an oval-hour drive from Santa Clara on the main island.

 Once you pass the guard point at the start of the pedraplen, where they check your ID on the main island side, you will arrive at a universe consisting of green tropical vegetation and resorts.

-Wide roads are crisscrossing the islands, with exits to secluded entrances of the large all-inclusive hotels which are the only building complexes on the islands, all bordering the Caribbean sea.
+Wide roads crisscross the islands, with exits to secluded entrances of the large, all-inclusive hotels, which are the only building complexes on the islands, all bordering the Caribbean Sea.

 It is on one of these islands, the Cayo Las Brujas, that you find Marina Gaviota center, the starting point for all sea activities from the Cayo Santa Maria triplet.